 - Fulcio: Root CA for code signing certificates; issues short-lived certificates based on OIDC email address, and publishes them to Rekor

-- Cosign: Generate key pair, sign container images and store in the Open Container Initiative (OCI) registry, and verify signatures against public keys
+- Cosign: Generate key pair, sign container images and store in the Open Container Initiative (OCI) registry, and verify signatures against public keys.
+See this post for a deep dive on cosign.

 - Rekor: Immutable, tamper-resistant ledger of signed metadata; fulfils the signature transparency role

 Obviously, the success of any new project is largely determined by adoption from existing/popular community projects.
 Kubernetes, a popular open-source project, recently offered a huge vote of confidence, announcing that v1.24 would include signed sigstore certificates for all Kubernetes binaries and images.
-While cosign is generally available i.e. ready for production use, fulcio and rekor are not, but general availability is planned in the next few months.
-Regardless, the project is seeing rapid development and support, with promising signs of playing a critical role in the security of the software supply chain.
+Another behemoth, GitHub, announced that all npm packages will start using sigstore.
+In fact, GitHub is also working with sigstore to link npm packages to their source repositories and build instructions, significantly improving the provenance of the supply chain.
+Suffice to say, sigstore is seeing rapid development and support, with promising signs of playing a critical role in securing the software supply chain.